paritytech/xcm-docs/src/fundamentals/multiasset.md

    NonFungible(AssetInstance),
 }
 ```
 Secondly, they must be either fungible or non-fungible.
-If they’re fungible, then there should be some associated non-zero amount.
+If they’re fungible, then there should be some associated non-zero amount of assets specified.
 If they’re not fungible, then instead of an amount, there should be some indication of which [AssetInstance](https://paritytech.github.io/polkadot/doc/xcm/v3/enum.AssetInstance.html) they are.
 (This is commonly expressed with an index, but XCM also allows arrays.)

 ## How to use Multiple Assets Together?
 There are multiple ways to group Assets.
 In this section, we go over these methods.

 ### MultiAssets
 One way to group a set of `MultiAsset` items is the [MultiAssets](https://paritytech.github.io/polkadot/doc/xcm/v3/struct.MultiAssets.html) type.
-It is a `Vec` of `MultiAsset` items.

 ```rust,noplayground
 struct MultiAssets(Vec<MultiAsset>);
 ```

 This structure must uphold some rules:
-- It may contain no items of duplicate asset class;
+- It may not contain duplicate `MultiAsset`s (`Fungible` assets are considered the same if their id match.
+However, `NonFungible` assets are different if the `AssetInstance` is different);
 - All items must be ordered;
 - The number of items should grow no larger than MAX_ITEMS_IN_MULTIASSETS (currently set to 20).

 ### WildMultiAsset
 Then we have WildMultiAsset; this is a wildcard that can be used to match against one or more MultiAsset items.
-All the WildMultiAsset wildcards describe the assets in the [Holding register](../overview/architecture.md).
+All the WildMultiAsset wildcards can be used to select/filter assets in the [Holding register](../overview/xcvm.md).

 ```rust,noplayground
 pub enum WildMultiAsset {